Polk Salad Annie

 "Polk Salad Annie" is a 1968 song written and performed by Tony Joe White.
 Its lyrics describe the lifestyle of a poor rural Southern girl and her family.
-Traditionally, the term to describe the type of food highlighted in the song is polk or poke salad, a cooked greens dish made from pokeweed.
+Traditionally, the term to describe the type of food highlighted in the song is polk or poke salad, a dish of cooked greens made from pokeweed.
 Its 1969 single release peaked at No. 8 on the Billboard Hot 100.
 In Canada, the song made No. 10 on the RPM Magazine Hot Singles chart.
-Elvis Presley's version also made the song popular.
+Elvis Presley's version from his 1970 live album On Stage also made the song popular.

 Song

-The song vividly recreates the Southern roots of White's childhood and his music reflects this earthy rural background.
+The song vividly recreates the Southern roots of Tony Joe White's childhood and his music reflects this earthy rural background.
 As a child he listened not only to local bluesmen and country singers but also to the Cajun music of Louisiana, the hybrid of traditional musical styles introduced by French settlers at the turn of the century.

 His roots lie in the swamplands of Oak Grove, Louisiana, where he was born in 1943.
 Situated just west of the Mississippi River, it's a land of cottonfields, where pokeweed, or "poke" grows wild, and alligators lurk in moss-covered swamps.
 "I spent the first 18 years of my life down there", said White.
 "My folks raised cotton and corn.
 There were lotsa times when there weren't too much to eat, and I ain't ashamed to admit that we've often whipped up a mess of poke sallet.
 Tastes alright too — a bit like spinach."
 In the song, after gathering the leaves, Annie drags them home in a 'tote sack'.
+The alligators are used to her antics, despite the fact that they were chomping the Granny.
+Her mother worked in a chain gang, while her father was lazy and no-count, with a bad back, and her brothers were stealing the watermelons out of the narrator's truck patch.
+The song's intro is spoken, as well as the lines between the chorus, the other two verses, and the outro.
+White makes grunting and other nonsensical noises, especially towards the ending of the instrumental as well as the outro.